binghuang2018/aqml-data/bio/README.md

+Below, we take the first molecule as an example for reproduction.

 ## Amons generation

-Take the first molecule for example:
 ```bash
 lb=z # folder name, used for storing amons
 cd 01/